 Chinese for Affirmative Action was founded in 1969 to protect the civil and political rights of Chinese Americans and to advance multiracial democracy in the United States.
-Today, CAA is a progressive voice in and on behalf of the broader Asian and Pacific American community.
-We advocate for systemic change that protects immigrant rights, promotes language diversity, and remedies racial injustice.
+Today, CAA is a progressive voice in and on behalf of the broader Asian American and Pacific Islander community.
+We advocate for systemic change that protects immigrant rights, promotes language diversity, and remedies racial and social injustice.

 CAA is a 51 year old civil rights organization that leverages multiple strategies towards change including policy advocacy, strategic communications, community engagement, and direct services.
 In relation to immigration, CAA conducts outreach and hosts community education workshops on basic immigrant know-your-rights, language access rights, non-citizen voting rights in San Francisco School Board Elections, and regular updates regarding changes to immigration policies.
 CAA provides direct services through our in-language hotlines, one-on-one case support and assistance, and legal referrals to low income immigrants in San Francisco on a range of immigration issues, most commonly lawful permanent residency renewal and naturalization.
 For issues that fall outside the scope of our expertise, staff will conduct pre-screenings and referrals to trusted, low-cost, community legal service providers.
 For more information about CAA’s direct immigration services, please click on the flyer.

 For general inquiries about their specific immigration situations, community members are encouraged to contact CAA’s immigration hotline at 415-761-3222.